Para sugerencias de recursos de habla hispana, clic aquí.

 Endometriosis Support

-Endometriosis can be really isolating, so it’s important to be in community with and have support from people who share similar identities and experiences that we do.
-Here’s some resources I’ve used or haven’t used, but have heard others recommend.
+Endometriosis can be incredibly isolating, so it’s important to be in community with and have support from people who share similar identities and experiences that we do.

 Important: I don’t know about the accuracy of all endometriosis facts/info given via these links.
-I recommend these specifically for community support, but encourage you to learn your endometriosis facts from the resources I’ve provided in my Endometriosis Education page.
+I recommend these specifically for community support.
+I haven’t used all of the resources below and encourage you to learn your endometriosis facts from the resources I’ve provided in my Endometriosis Education page.

-Additionally, some of these resources may use gendered language when talking about endometriosis.
+Additionally, some of the resources below may use gendered language when talking about endometriosis.

 Community